The next cliff: Millions of jobless Americans risk losing aid

 Another program - pandemic emergency unemployment compensation - provided an additional 13 weeks of benefits for people after their state benefits ran out.
 More people are transferring to the pandemic emergency program as regular benefits expire.

-Some may be able to receive another 13 to 20 weeks of benefits under a separate program that is not poised to expire, but it is not available in all states.
+Some may be able to receive another 13 to 20 weeks of benefits under a separate program that is not set to expire, but it is not available in all states.

 Asked how he would help those facing long-term unemployment, President-elect Joe Biden on Monday called on Congress to pass the Heroes Act, a bill passed by the Democratic-controlled House of Representatives that would extend the two unemployment benefit programs, along with other assistance.